mahendrabairagi/visual/roaddamageinspection.md

 2. Make sure your DeepLens device is registered before you begin.
 You can follow this [link](https://youtu.be/j0DkaM4L6n4)  for a step-by-step guide to register the device.

-3. Make sure TensorFlow 1.5 is installed on the device for Python 2.7.
-Installation instructions are in prerequisites section.

-4. Make sure you are in the same region where you created the S3 bucket.
+3. Make sure you are in the same region where you created the S3 bucket.
 At the time of writing, AWS DeepLens is only available in the Northern Virginia Region.

-5. In the AWS DeepLens console, in the left navigation panel, choose Models.
+4. In the AWS DeepLens console, in the left navigation panel, choose Models.
 Then choose Import model.

-6. On the Import model page, choose Externally trained model.
+5. On the Import model page, choose Externally trained model.
 In the Model artefact path, enter the S3 bucket and model path you created earlier.
 Give it a meaningful name and description, and make sure to choose TensorFlow as the model framework.
 Choose Import model.

 ![](images/image8.gif)